College of Saint Benedict and Saint John's University: Phi Beta Kappa

 Phi Beta Kappa is the nation's oldest academic honor society.
 CSB/SJU's Phi Beta Kappa chapter, Theta of Minnesota, was established in 2009.

 Study abroad

-CSB/SJU has achieved national recognition for its strength in study abroad and international education opportunities.
-The Institute of International Education ranks CSB/SJU among the top baccalaureate institutions in the nation for the number of students who study abroad.
-According to Open Doors 2018, CSB/SJU ranked second in the nation among undergraduate institutions for participation in semester-long study abroad programs.
+CSB and SJU have achieved national recognition for strength in study abroad and international education opportunities.
+The Institute of International Education ranks CSB and SJU among the top baccalaureate institutions in the nation for the number of students who study abroad.
+According to Open Doors 2018, CSB and SJU ranked second in the nation among undergraduate institutions for participation in semester-long study abroad programs.
 There are 17 semester-long study abroad sites available on six different continents.
 These destinations include: Austria, Chile, China, France, Germany, Greece/Italy, Japan, London, Australia, Guatemala, South Africa, Spain, Northern Ireland and multiple cities in Republic of Ireland.

 Internationalization

-CSB/SJU enroll approximately 250 students from 50 countries and offer 200 undergraduate courses that have a global focus.
-In 2012, CSB/SJU received the Senator Paul Simon Award for Comprehensive Internationalization.
+CSB and SJU enroll approximately 250 students from 50 countries and offer 200 undergraduate courses that have a global focus.
+In 2012, CSB and SJU received the Senator Paul Simon Award for Comprehensive Internationalization.

-Music

-The CSB/SJU music department is expansive considering the size of the school; over half of the students at CSB/SJU participate in some kind of music ensemble.
-The department of music has many ensembles including four choirs, an orchestra, a wind ensemble, a jazz ensemble, and several small chamber ensembles.
-Many of these ensembles tour extensively both domestically and abroad.
-The department also presents an opera every year and recently performed a Stephen Paulus oratorio about the Holocaust entitled "To Be Certain of the Dawn", jointly with choirs and orchestra from Saint Cloud State University in Europe in May 2008.
-There are also several student-run groups, including the male a cappella group Johnnie Blend and the female a cappella group CSBeats.